 Simple questions: What is OneDrive?
 Why should you use it?

-If you use a PC with Windows 8.1 or Windows 10, a Microsoft Surface tablet, an Xbox One console or a Windows Phone, you surely have encountered the term OneDrive.
-The same is true if you're using Microsoft Office 2013, Microsoft Office 2016 or Office 365.
-Wondering what OneDrive is and what it does?
+If you use a PC or a laptop with Windows 10, a Microsoft Surface tablet, or an Xbox One console, you have undoubtedly already met OneDrive.
+The same is true if you are using Office 365, and even if you use a smartphone with Android.
+Are you wondering what OneDrive is and what it does?
 Do you want to know what the benefits are when using OneDrive?
 Read this article, as it explains everything you need to know:

 What is OneDrive?